AJ23233/Generate_Documents/README.md

 ### Disadvantages :

-1. Does not handle missing data as it focuses only on document creation
+1. Does not handle missing data as it focuses only on document creation only
-2. requires windows operating system
 3. User needs to create his customized template